mortend/docs/README.md

 ## Updating `api-docs`

-1. Run `cd doc-export` to enter the project used to build doc-files.
+1. Run `cd doc-export` to enter the project used to make doc-files.
 2. Run `npm install` to install dependencies.
-3. *Optional:* Run `npm install -S fuse-sdk` to upgrade to latest version of Fuse SDK.
+3. *Optional:* Run `npm install -S fuse-sdk` to upgrade to the latest version of Fuse SDK.
 4. Run `npm run build` to update `api-docs`.